chanzler/piwik-performance-monitor/README.md

 3. You will now find the widget under the Live! section.

-4. When you update: As there have been made several changes in v0.2.0 you might have to clear your cache (console core:clear-caches)
+4. (optional) When you update: As there have been made several changes in v0.2.0 you might have to clear your cache (console core:clear-caches)

+5. (optional) When you run a very large piwik installation please add the following index:
+`ALTER TABLE piwik_log_visit ADD UNIQUE ( visit_first_action_time );`

 ## FAQ